No More Free-ish Bugs

 By Ramses Martinez, Director, Yahoo Paranoids So, I am the guy who started sending t-shirts as a thanks to people when they sent us a potential vulnerability issue.
 What an interesting 36 hours it has been :) Here's the story.
 When I first took over the team that works with the security commun…

-this is a combination of term confusion (which started around about here: https://yahoodevelopers.tumblr.com/post/62953984019/so-im-the-guy-who-sent-the-t-shirt-out-as-a-thank-you... cc: @shin_ken1) and a sudden influx of participants who aren't having their expectations set correctly.
+This is a combination of term confusion, which started around that Yahoo post, and a sudden influx of participants who aren't having their expectations set correctly.

-substituting red bull for cash as an incentive and calling it a bug bounty program is not, because participation in a bbp is in exchange for the expectation of a reward, and a cash reward is expected.
+• Substituting Red Bull for cash as an incentive and calling it a bug bounty program is not, because participation in a BBP is in exchange for the expectation of a reward, and a cash reward is expected.